theAmMan/Railway-Reservation-System/README.md

 # Software Engineering

-## Assignment 5:   Test Plan, Implementation & Test Report

-In this assignment we develop a rudimentary railway reservation / booking system (somewhat like IRCTC Train Ticket Booking, but extremely scaled down in features).
+This is a rudimentary railway reservation / booking system (somewhat like IRCTC Train Ticket Booking, but extremely scaled down in features).
 The same is implemented via an Object Oriented C++ programme which is broken into numerous files.

 The main folder is classified into 3 parts: